dortania/OpenCore-Post-Install/usb/manual/manual.md

   Open your config.plist, use the [ProperTree](https://github.com/corpnewt/ProperTree) and you should do these last tweaks:

   * Use the OC snapsphot feature to add the edited USB SSDT name in your `ACPI > Add` section
-  * We also have to tell OpenCore to block the unmodified one hardcoded in our ACPI by specifing the `TableLenght` value in `config.plist/ACPI/Block`
+  * We also have to tell OpenCore to block the unmodified one hardcoded in our ACPI by specifing the table `Lenght` value in `config.plist/ACPI/Block`
   * The `TableSignature` value has to be filled converting the word `SSDT` from ASCII to hex
   * Set your (Optional) `OemTableid` converting your SSDT table ASCII value (in our case, `xh_rvp08`) to hex

 ![](../../images/post-install/manual-md/acpi-block-original-ssdt-usb-table.png)

 * Note: Some firmware may use the same name (`OemTableId`) for different SSDTs, (e.g. Gigabyte and some MSI boards).
-This is why we recommend to check the `TableLenght` value to ensure proper blocking of the correct table and to avoid dropping unwanted ACPI tables, if you found that at least two SSDTs have the same `TableId` name you can empty the `OemTableId` field in and only use `TableLength`.
+This is why we recommend to check the  table `Lenght` value to ensure proper blocking of the correct table and to avoid dropping unwanted ACPI tables, if you found that at least two SSDTs have the same `TableId` name you can empty the `OemTableId` field in and only use `TableLength` option in your `config.plist`.

 Save the config.plist, and reboot.